Anders (Dragon Age): Analysis

-Controversy
+Response from players on flirting

 Some players have made open objections towards Anders' unsolicited expression of romantic interest in a male player character.
 In early 2011, shortly after the release of Dragon Age II, one player made a forum post on Bioware's then-active social forums expressing their distaste for unwanted homosexual advances.
 The post, which is now inaccessible after EA shut down Bioware's forums, criticized the game's diversity in romances, and asked for a much bigger focus on straight male gamers as well as an option to remove homosexual content.
 Gaider responded to the forum post by saying the game is designed for everyone, ending his note with saying that "the person who says that the only way to please them is to restrict options for others is, if you ask me, the one who deserves it least."
 Other notable examples include a Ctrl+Alt+Del comic strip which lampoons Anders' alleged seduction of an unaware Hawke, and an open petition from a self-described gay player which called for Gaider's dismissal from Bioware over what they perceived to be negative representations of openly gay individuals.

 Greg Armstrong-Morris from Xtra was annoyed by what he perceived to be overreaction by some gamers due to their inability to cope with Anders' flirting, and sarcastically proposed that a Kinsey scale which allows players to determine their in-game avatars' sexual orientation should be introduced to keep everyone happy.
 Ligman observed that Anders does not retaliate with insulting remarks when a protagonist spurns his advances; noting that even "rivals in the game respect Hawke", she contrasted this to the misogynistic treatment women may experience in the real world when placed in the same situation.
 Queerty staff approved of the game's same sex romances and singled out a potential romance scene between Anders and a male Hawke as a highlight, but also questioned whether aspects of his characterization as a bisexual man could be misconstrued as a sexual predator trope.
 Similarly, Hylton stated that Anders is an example of a "problematic bisexual character" and that the game's presentation played into the trope as a result of his writers' approach towards male-to-male flirtation.

 Reflecting on her writing work for Anders in the 2016 publication Women in Game Development: Breaking the Glass Level-Cap, Hepler expressed bemusement that some players objected more fervently to Anders proactively flirting with a male player character compared to him "murdering a nun in order to start a religious war", noting that the character "has probably succeeded in being the most controversial character in BioWare history" from her perspective.